Date of birth: February 16, 1934

 Associated Press Female Athlete of the Year, 1949

-Won 1952 Sarasota Open two weeks prior to her 18th birthday, making her the youngest winner in LPGA Tour history.
+Won 1952 Sarasota Open two weeks after to her 18th birthday.
+That was a record for youngest LPGA winner that stood until 2011.

 In 1971, Hagge set an LPGA Tour 9-hole scoring record of 29 at the Lem Immke Buick Open.
 The record stood for 13 years.